jamesdrayton/AICommunityObserver/README.md

 It sits between your application and model calls, automatically collecting and evaluating inputs without changing how you generate or store prompt and response history.
 Just include the AICommunityObserver in your application and access the Observer or Observable objects to make your API calls, and centralize all of your AI operations to allow unified monitoring, alerting, security, and accessibility management for all GenAI assets within your application.

 By default, AICO does not persist prompt/response text in metric records.
 Set maintain_privacy=False only when storing the underlying text is appropriate for your application and data-handling requirements.
-Otherwise, store the prompt str you pass to generate() and
+Otherwise, store the prompt str you pass to generate() and the generated response however you choose.

 ---
 ## Installation